 Transportation Institute plays a prominent role in national forums, seminars, and public policy meetings where questions of maritime policy are under debate.

-The goal of the Transportation Institute is to help maintain America’s political and economic strength and national security.
-The Transportation Institute advocates and works for sound national maritime policy, without which America’s global position would falter.
-To this end, the Transportation Institute seeks to:
+The goal of Transportation Institute is to help maintain America’s political and economic strength and national security.
+Transportation Institute advocates and works for sound national maritime policy, without which America’s global position would falter.
+To this end, Transportation Institute seeks to:

 - Preserve the Jones Act, which reserves domestic waterborne trade for U.S-owned, built, and operated vessels, fostering the maintenance of an efficient domestic waterborne transportation network;

 - Ensure development of U.S. waterborne commerce on the Great Lakes and the continued growth and modernization of America’s inland waterways;

 - Encourage greater participation of U.S. companies in the U.S. cruise trades through promotion of a U.S.-flag passenger fleet;